 - Customer experience and customer access are even more paramount now than the minute before you started reading this article.

 - Customers shop 24/7, and not just during your office hours.
 If your digital door is not open 24/7, you are bound to lose to your competitor that provides customer access 24/7.
+That’s true for medical answering as well.

 - Providing unfettered customer access and the best customer experience while you are servicing existing customers is nearly impossible.